Maduro Cigars and Blending Tobacco

 Maduro vs. Broadleaf

 There is often overlap between Maduro and Broadleaf.
 Many Maduro wrappers are made from Broadleaf tobacco.
 However, Broadleaf refers to the plant variety, while maduro cigars blending refers to the dark result of fermentation.
-You can find many of these sturdy, flavorful leaves in our Broadleaf tobacco leaves and wraps section, which serves as a perfect companion to our Maduro offerings.
+You can find many of these sturdy, flavorful leaves in our Broadleaf tobacco leaves and wraps section.

 How to Store and Handle Maduro Tobacco